vgstation-coders/vgstation13/tgui/docs/converting-old-tgui-interfaces.md

-# Converting old tgui interfaces to tgui-next
+# Converting old vgui interfaces to vgui-next

-This guide is going to assume you already know roughly how tgui-next works, how to make new uis, etc. It's mostly aimed at helping translate concepts between tgui and tgui-next, and clarify some confusing parts of the transition.
+This guide is going to assume you already know roughly how vgui-next works, how to make new uis, etc. It's mostly aimed at helping translate concepts between vgui and vgui-next, and clarify some confusing parts of the transition.

 ## Backend